contentful/widget-sdk/docs/guides/ab-testing.md

 - `isNonPayingUser` : true if non of the orgs the user belongs to is paying us
 - `currentUserSpaceRole` : list of lower case roles that user has for current space
 - `isAutomationTestUser` : true if the current user was created by the automation suite
+- `isExampleSpace` : true if the current space is identified as an example space (heuristics used are available in the fn used in code)

 #### What are existing team name abbreviations?
 - `ps` : Team Product Success